 Colored concrete has been a popular choice for exterior residential projects for decades.
 You’re bound to see at least a few colorful driveways or patios on any given neighborhood street.
-In recent years, this material has found favor everywhere from commercial reception halls to finished home basements.
+In recent years, this material has found favor everywhere, from commercial reception halls to finished home basements.

-Today, we’re talking through concrete dyes vs. stains.
+Today, we’re talking through concrete dyes vs stains.
 Is there a clear winner for a particular project?
 How do you figure out what you should use?
 Read on for some insight into the wonderful world of colored concrete.

 Acid-based chemical stains react with the minerals that make up a concrete slab.
 The end result is an etched surface in a range of earthy tones.
 Add a stamped design, and you can create the look of anything from natural stone to polished marble to stained wood.